tylerdurden124/webrtc-robbertbunch/README.md

   - `HTTPS=true SSL_CRT_FILE=./certs/cert.crt SSL_KEY_FILE=./certs/cert.key react-scripts start`

 ### 42. Chrome and localhost certs - (1min)
+- Chrome has started enforcing certificate validation against other domains.
+- When you run React on a separate port, it may give you an error that your express server has an invalid certificate.
+To get around that, you'll have to update your flags in Chrome.
+This link will get you there, just set it on, and if needed, turn it off when you aren't working.
+- `chrome://flags/#allow-insecure-localhost`
+- NOTE: with updated chrome, this option doesnt exist

 ### 43. Back-end Setup - (8min)
 ### 44. Creating a JWT & link to simulate scheduling - (11min)
 ### 45. Add React-Router for our front-end - (5min)